wp-plugins/page-specific-stylesheets/trunk/readme.txt

 **Notes**

 *   Style data is NOT removed on uninstall to prevent accidental deletion of important styles.
-The options to purge this data automatically is on the Roadmap as seen above.
+The option to purge this data automatically is on the Roadmap as seen above.
 The meta_key used is pss_style if you need to delete it manually.

 == Installation ==